alttch/busrt/docs/index.rst

 QoS
 ---

-ELBUS frames have 4 types of QoS:
+BUS/RT frames have 4 types of QoS:

 * No (0) - does not need confirmation, non-real-time
 * Processed (1) - needs confirmation from the broker, non-real-time